-The caterpillar feeds on pea plants and beans, becoming a nuisance to crop farmers.
+The caterpillar feeds heavily on pea plants and beans, becoming a nuisance to crop farmers.
 They roll the leaves as they chew through a plant.

 This skipper can be found in gardens, meadows, fields and near water in the Southeast, venturing north during warmer months.
 They are active all year, but most visible in summer.
 They are capable of producing many generations in one year.

 Category: Butterfly or Moth

 Common name: Long-Tailed Skipper

 Adult Size (Length): 38mm to 59mm (1.50in to 2.32in) COMPARE